 Schedule A2: More clearly defines how agents agree to meet the obligations accepted in Schedule A1 and whether they are part of a standard charge or an additional charge.

 Schedule B: Sets out the additional charges for either unit costs or hourly charges.

 Schedule C: Sets out any other financial benefits received by the agent in this contractual relationship.

 Schedule D: Are the disbursements and associated fees.

-There is no magic to getting a good understanding it just warrants careful reading.
-For example, Schedule A might include attending the annual general meeting and at a stated number of executive committee meetings as part of an inclusive price, but require that they be held at the strata manager's offices during ordinary business hours.
+There is no magic to getting a good understanding.
+It just warrants careful reading.
+For example, Schedule A might include attending the annual general meeting and a stated number of committee meetings as part of an inclusive price, but require that they be held at the strata manager's offices during ordinary business hours.
 Whereas, Schedule B might detail the fees for attending meetings outside office hours at an hourly rate.